atakankaracali/aigeneratormeme-backend/README.md

 - Rate limits apply globally per IP.
 - Logs suspicious and valid requests.
 - Sanitizes user inputs before sending to AI.
+- CORS allows only the frontend URL
+- Inputs are normalized and sanitized before sending to OpenRouter

 > ✅ Injection attempts will be blocked.
-> ✅ CORS will block unauthorized frontends.
+> ✅ Unauthorized frontends are blocked via CORS.
-> ✅ Logs are stored daily under `/logs`.
+> ✅ Detailed logs are saved. `/logs`.
 ---